 ND Loyal volunteers recognize their ability to make a unique and important difference in the lives of current students by rallying their classmates to make an annual gift, of any size, to an area of Notre Dame important to them.
-With passion, dedication, and enthusiasm, ND Loyal volunteers came together during one of the most unprecedented times the world has seen and drove incredible philanthropy and alumni participation for our alma mater this past fiscal year.
+With passion, dedication, and enthusiasm, ND Loyal volunteers consistently come together, in good times and in tough times and drive incredible philanthropy and alumni participation for our alma mater, particularly this past fiscal year!

-From the Alliance for Catholic Education (ACE) to the Africana Studies Program, 194 different areas of campus benefited from the work of ND Loyal volunteers.
+From the Alliance for Catholic Education (ACE) to the Africana Studies Program to the Student Emergency Relief Fund, 398 different areas of campus benefited from the work of ND Loyal volunteers.
 Take a look at just a few of the campus initiatives and organizations you inspired alumni to support: